radioactive-labs/phlexi-menu/README.md

 3. Run `bin/appraise rake test` to run the tests against all supported versions
 4. You can also run `bin/console` for an interactive prompt

-For development against a single version, you can just use `rake test`.
+For development against a single version, you can just use `bundle exec rake test`.

 ## Contributing